derossiwang/models/research/object_detection/README.md

    2. To verify installation, issue 'protoc' in the terminal.
 You should see similar output like this:![Instance Segmentation Sample](assets/protoc.JPG)

 10. Configure PYTHONPATH environment variables.
-A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
+A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories. **Note: This step is very important, it is compulsory to run the detection**

    11. ![Instance Segmentation Sample](assets/pythonpath.JPG)